fanhenrique/my-tasks/README.md

 ### Edit Node

   To edit some node use the `--edit`/`-e` option followed by the list of ids of the nodes.
-In this case it is necessary to indicate the id of the task
+In this case it is necessary to indicate the id of the node

   ```
   python main.py 3 --edit new name node